maciejkos/HDAFall2018/index.md

 ### Accessing Stata

-1. Download Workspot from here: https://www.workspot.com/download
+1. Download and setup Workspot using instructions here: https://www.workspot.com/download

-1. Numbered
-2. List
+2. Grab a treat from me, put a mark next to your name on my sheet, relax while waiting for others to finish.
+3. Open AppCloud desktop.
+4. Open Stata15: Go to Start > XXX > XXXX > Stata15

 **Bold** and _Italic_ and `Code` text